To enjoy the full Mail & Guardian online experience: please upgrade your browser

 It is within our grasp to achieve this future.

 It requires bold and constructive leadership in all sectors, a shared vision, a common purpose, and the will to find common ground.
-Above all we need action, not just words.

 Let us unite as a team, sharing our skills and resources, building social solidarity, defending the institutions of our democracy and developing our economy inclusively.